ulalume/qualetize_gui/README.md

 ![Screenshot](https://raw.githubusercontent.com/ulalume/qualetize_gui/main/assets/screenshot.png)

 **Qualetize GUI** is an unofficial GUI frontend for [Qualetize (by Aikku93)](https://github.com/Aikku93/qualetize/).
-It provides an intuitive way to perform tile-based image conversion for retro consoles.
+It provides an intuitive interface for tile-based image conversion for retro consoles.
 The default parameters are configured for the Sega Genesis.

 ## Installation